RyanTheAllmighty/Minecraft-Tools/README.md

 ### What is it?
 This is a small application written in NodeJS to provide some tools for interacting with Minecraft servers, mainly being able to check the status of a Minecraft server to see if it's online, how many players are online as well as send off Votifier votes to servers.

+### Prerequisites
+The use of this application REQUIRES [RethinkDB](http://rethinkdb.com/) to be installed and configured in your .env file.

 ### Setting Up
 To set things up simply make a copy of the .env.example file and name it .env and change anything in there that you want.
 An explanation of each element is below: